erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

         print "i is less then zero"
 ```
 ###### Loops
-EXIN has two types of loops: *while*, and *do .. while*.
+EXIN has three types of loops: *while*, *do .. while* and *for .. in*.
 The while loop evaluates the conditional expression before the loop is entered, whereas for the do .. while loop this is only done after the loop has been executed.
 So the statement block of a do .. while loop is executed at least once.
 ```
 int n = 0
 while n